menu

 Also of interest is that Greenville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 9.81% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.81% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Greenville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Greenville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The citizens of Greenville are slightly less educated than the national average of 21.84% for the average city or town: 15.61% of adults in Greenville have a bachelor's degree or advanced degree